signal/agathon/README.md

-** NOTE - This repository and the code within is considered deprecated.
+> **NOTICE** - This repository and the code within is considered deprecated.
 Any bugs, security vulnerabilities, or other issues discovered in this project will not be addressed.
-It hopefully goes without saying that it should not be used in a production environment as a result.**
+It hopefully goes without saying that it should not be used in a production environment as a result.

 # Agathon - Cassandra Management